 The Health Enterprise Fund supports Cook County's healthcare functions.
-In FY2023, the County proposes a \$3.99 billion budget for CCH, which is an increase of \$128.4 million in expenditures compared to FY2022.
-This increase can be attributed largely to a \$45.0 million increase in Health Plan Services expenses due to increased membership in the CountyCare Medicaid Managed Care plan.
+In FY2023, the County appropriated a \$3.99 billion budget for CCH, which is an increase of \$133.4 million in expenditures compared to FY2022.
+This increase can be attributed largely to a \$49.2 million increase in Health Plan Services expenses due to increased budgeted membership in the CountyCare Medicaid Managed Care plan and a \$41.8 million increase in Stroger hospital due to increases in contractual services.